harness/developer-hub/docs/platform/pipelines/input-sets.md

 :::info

 Currently, Input set access control is behind the feature flag `PIE_INPUTSET_RBAC_PERMISSIONS`.
 Contact [Harness Support](mailto:support@harness.io) to enable the feature.
+We will also run a migration for you so that existing Input Sets remain accessible to users.

 :::